btessaro/btessaro/README.md

 I love all aspects of working with data:

 Data Architecture & Collection - Designing a database before data collection that will facilitate data analysis is the dream, and I have done that in a few of the projects I've worked on.
+I have experience collecting behavioural data.

 Data Wrangling - When analysing data, I believe understanding the data at hand and looking at it thoroughly is important to ensure the reliability of the results from any analysis performed.
 One of the things I love the most is getting the data ready for analysis and R and Python are the main tools I use for that.